 To define the phrase in a simplified way, long-tail refers to a search query that is more specific.
 It’s typically over two or three words in length.
 Long-tail keywords can be phrases or questions used in search engines, often to find a product or service.

-When it comes to an SEO strategy, long-tail keywords must be a primary weapon.
+When it comes to an SEO strategy, long-tail keywords must be a primary content marketing weapon.
 For that reason, you can use keyword research to create content that answers questions for your customers.

 How long is a long-tail keyword?

 Unfortunately, there is no exact answer for how long a long-tail keyword is.
-It tends to be longer than two or three words, because it takes more words to be more specific.
-A keyword with a long tail can easily be five, 10 or even15 words long, but there is no set rule.
+It tends to be longer than two or three words because it takes more words to be more specific.
+A keyword with a long tail can easily be 5, 10, or even 15 words long.
+But there is no set rule for the length.